-FUNDAMENTAL Statement of Intent The factory layout, flow of processes and movement of personnel shall be sufficient to prevent the risk of product contamination and to comply with relevant legislation.
-Y 4.3.1 There shall be a plan of the site which designates areas where product is at different levels of risk from contamination; that is: enclosed product areas low-risk areas high-care areas high-risk areas.
+FUNDAMENTAL Statement of Intent The factory layout, flow of processes and movement of personnel shall be sufficient to prevent the risk of product contamination and to comply with relevant legislation. Υ 4.3.1 There shall be a plan of the site which designates areas where product is at different levels of risk from contamination; that is: enclosed product areas low-risk areas high-care areas high-risk areas.
 See Appendix 2 for guidance.
 This shall be taken into account when determining the prerequisite programmes for the particular areas of the site.
-Y 4.3.2 The site plan shall define: access points for personnel and travel routes location of staff facilities and routes to the facilities from places of work production process flow routes for the removal of waste routes for the movement of rework.
+Y 4.3.2 The site plan shall define: access points for personnel and travel routes location of staff facilities and routes to the facilities from places of work Y production process flow routes for the removal of waste routes for the movement of rework.
 If it is necessary to allow access through production areas, designated walkways shall be provided that ensure there is adequate segregation from materials.
 All facilities shall be designed and positioned, where possible, so that movement of personnel is by simple, logical routes.
-The movement of waste and rework shall not compromise the safety of products.
-Y 4.3.3 Contractors and visitors, including drivers, shall be made aware of all procedures for access to premises and the requirements of the areas they are visiting, with special reference to hazards and potential product contamination.
+The movement of waste 4.3.3 and rework shall not compromise the safety of products.
+Contractors and visitors, including drivers, shall be made aware er das, als Ballid Arleitte, a Allen (1977) ( of all procedures for access to premises and the requirements of the areas they are visiting, with special reference to hazards and potential product contamination.
 Contractors involved in maintenance or repair activities shall be under the supervision of a nominated person.
-Y 4.3.4 In low-risk areas the process flow together with the use of demonstrably effective procedures shall be in place to minimise the risk of the contamination of raw materials, intermediate/semi-processed products, packaging and finished products. Υ 4.3.5 Where high-care areas are part of the manufacturing site there should be physical segregation between these areas and other parts of the site.
+Y 4.3.4 In low-risk areas the process flow together with the use of demonstrably effective procedures shall be in place to minimise the risk of the contamination of raw materials, intermediate/semi-processed products, packaging and finished products.
+Y 4,3.5 Where high-care areas are part of the manufacturing site there should be physical segregation between these areas and other parts of the site.
 Segregation shall take into account the flow of product, nature of materials, equipment, personnel, waste, airflow, air quality and utilities provision.
 Where physical barriers are not in place, the site shall have undertaken a full evaluation of the risks of cross-contamination and alternative effective processes shall be in place to protect products from contamination.
-Y 4.3.6 Where high-risk areas are part of the manufacturing site, there shall be physical segregation between these areas and other parts of the site.
-Segregation shall take into account the flow of product, nature of materials, N/A equipment, personnel, waste, airflow, air quality and utilities provision.
+N/A 4.3.6 Where high-risk areas are part of the manufacturing site, there shall be physical segregation between these areas and other parts of the site.
+Segregation shall take into account the flow of product, nature of materials, equipment, personnel, waste, airflow, air quality and utilities provision.
 The location of transfer points shall not compromise the segregation between high-risk areas and other areas of the factory.
 Practices shall be in place to minimise risk of product contamination (e.g. the disinfection of materials on entry).
-4.3.7 Premises shall allow sufficient working space and storage capacity to enable all operations to be carried out properly under safe hygienic conditions. Υ 4.3.8 Temporary structures constructed during building work or refurbishment, etc. shall be designed and located to avoid pest harbourage and ensure the safety and quality of products. Υ 4.4 Building fabric Raw material handling, preparation, processing, packing and storage areas
+N/A 4.3.7 Premises shall allow sufficient working space and storage capacity to enable all operations to be carried out properly under Υ safe hygienic conditions. • 4.3.8 Temporary structures constructed during building work or refurbishment, etc. shall be designed and located to avoid pest harbourage and ensure the safety and quality of products.
+N/A 4.8 Building fabric Raw material handling, preparation, processing, packing and storage areas

 The fabric and internal condition of the site was suitable and satisfactory for the process.
-Walls, ceilings and floors were mostly suitable.
-No direct product contamination seen.
-The 'high-care' area does contain several departments of which only two departments are equipped with a positive air pressure ventilation system.
+Walls, ceilings and floors were generally suitable.